How do I become a Lived Experience Advocate?

 We store your personal information in different ways, including in paper and electronic form.
 We take all reasonable measures—including electronic and physical security measures— to ensure that your personal information is protected from misuse, loss, unauthorized access, modification or disclosure.
 If you wish for all your information to be deleted, please submit that request in writing.

 Why is my information being collected?

 The personal information that we collect and hold about you depends on your interaction with us.
-Generally, for the Lived Experience Advocate role, we will collect and hold your personal information so that we can support you in your role, such as finding roles that will suit you, and keeping records of your experiences and feedback.
+Generally, for the LEA role, we will collect and hold your personal information so that we can support you in your role, such as finding roles that will suit you, and keeping records of your experiences and feedback.
 We might also use your information: